EnsePS5/BlockShufflePlugin/README.md

 # BlockShufflePlugin
-custom minecraft plugin written in java using spigot and maven
+custom minecraft (1.18.2 but can be used in newer versions) plugin written in java using spigot and maven

 It's a game you can play alone or with friends!
 The goal is to find as fast as you can item/block assigned to you before time runs out!
 The sooner you collect your block, the better you score!